moggers87/django-sendfile2/README.rst

 Backends are specified using the setting `SENDFILE_BACKEND`.
 Currently available backends are:

-* `sendfile.backends.development` - for use with django development server
+* `sendfile.backends.development` - for use with Django development server
   only.
 DO NOT USE IN PRODUCTION
 * `sendfile.backends.simple` - "simple" backend that uses Django file objects to attempt to stream files from disk (note middleware may cause files to be loaded fully into memory)
 * `sendfile.backends.xsendfile` - sets X-Sendfile header (as used by
-  mod_xsendfile/apache and lighthttpd)
+  mod_xsendfile/Apache and Lighthttpd)
 * `sendfile.backends.mod_wsgi` - sets Location with 200 code to trigger
   internal redirect (daemon mode mod_wsgi only - see below)
 * `sendfile.backends.nginx` - sets X-Accel-Redirect header to trigger internal